luxonis/luxonis-train/README.md

 - **Edge Optimized**: Focus on models optimized for deployment on edge devices with limited compute resources.

 > \[!WARNING\]
-> **🚧 The project is in a beta state and might be unstable or contain bugs - please report any feedback.**
+> **The project is in a beta state and might be unstable or contain bugs - please report any feedback.**

 <a name="quick-start"></a>